dgtlmonk/karma-jasmine-boilerplate/README.md

 ### Karma runner + Jasmin TDD/BDD boilerplate starter kit

 Personal use for quick unit testing boilerplate.
+But feel free to use :D

 Usage: